Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 6/1/2023

 - Answer: No. For the duration of the COVID-19 emergency, AHCCCS has suspended premium payments for the KidsCare and Freedom to Work programs as well as copayments for the Transitional Medical Assistance (TMA) and Adult populations.
 Members who have already paid March 2020 premiums will be credited, and individuals who were disenrolled in March will be reinstated for the duration of the emergency.

-- Answer: AHCCCS has requested various flexibilities to waive and/or modify certain Medicaid requirements under the 1135 and 1115 Waivers and the State Plan Amendment.
-CMS has begun to review and grant approval of these requests.
-As approval is granted, AHCCCS is making operational decisions regarding implementation, and tracking progress in the Status of AHCCCS Emergency Authority Requests document on this page.
+- Answer: AHCCCS has requested various flexibilities to waive and/or modify certain Medicaid requirements under 1135 and 1115 Waivers and State Plan Amendments.
+CMS has reviewed and granted approval of these requests.
+A full list of the status and end-date of each flexibility can be found here: Status of AHCCCS Emergency Authority Requests.

 - Answer: When an individual applies using the HEAplus.gov online application, the system captures an electronic signature.
 When an individual applies over the phone, the state employee or community assistor captures a voice signature.
 During the COVID-19 public health emergency, community assistors are authorized to obtain verbal consent to act on the applicant's behalf and complete the application.